Death and state funeral of Fidel Castro: Other memorials

 Memorials in Castro's names were conducted in places outside Cuba:

 Algeria declared eight days of mourning; Bolivia decreed seven days of national mourning; Equatorial Guinea decreed three days of national mourning; Nicaragua decreed nine days of national mourning; North Korea declared a period of mourning for three days; and Venezuela decreed three days of national mourning., Namibia declared a period of mourning for three days Uruguay, Vietnam, Angola decreed one day of national mourning; Trinidad and Tobago decreed that the national flag be flown at half-mast for one day; while Haiti decreed three days of mourning; and Dominica declared national mourning for Castro.
+The Sahrawi Republic government declared three days of mourning.

 In Venezuela, a ceremony was held at Mountain Barrack, where President Nicolas Maduro told a crowd on 27 November: "Men and women of this great Latin American and Caribbean homeland!
 Fidel and (Hugo) Chavez, who are already together there in the heaven of the just, are more future than anything else in the battles we are going to fight today.
 And I am sure they have only one destiny: the definitive victory of their ideas.
 Long live the eternal memory of Fidel Castro.
 Long live the example of the martyrs.
 Long live the legacy of Hugo Chavez."
 In Bolivia, President Evo Morales spoke at Ivirgarzama in Cochabamba saying that Castro's fight had not been for Cuban and Latin American people alone, but "for the people of the world who fight for their liberation."
 He further gave tribute to "a human being" who "gave his life for the people of the world."
 In Quito, Ecuador, the statue of Castro was a focal point as people also congregated outside the National Theater in tribute.
 Mourners also signed a book of condolences at the Cuban embassy, while a concert was organised outside the House of Culture, where Castro had once visited.

 About 500 people also gathered at the Cuban embassy in Mexico City.
 Vietnamese President Tran Dai Quang, who was the last head of state to meet Castro in Cuba, and Prime Minister Nguyen Xuan Phuc paid their respects at the Cuban embassy in Hanoi on 28 November in commemoration of Castro.
 Hundreds of other Vietnamese people attended the ceremony and brought flowers to the embassy too.
 In Cape Town, mourners reflected of Castro's anti-apartheid solidarity with Nelson Mandela.